shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step5.md

 The <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#url-parser" target="_blank">URL Parser</a> extracts query parameters and other important parameters from a URL.
+Because the flog logs contain URLs, let's add a URL parser to the pipeline.

 ![log-status-attributes-m](logspipeline/assets/log-status-attributes-m.png)